The short answer

 - A polished bike for a lighter or newer rider on a budget: Segway X160.

 Want a pick tailored to your size, experience, and riding?
-Run the Find Your Ride configurator.
+Run the Find Your Ride configurator — or see our full Segway alternatives and Sur-Ron alternatives.

 The honest bottom line

 VoltRipper is independent — we sell neither bike, and our Score is based on verified specs, not who pays us.
-We disclose affiliate links before you click them and are spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we are spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ